Funding of Hezbollah: International sanctions

 As at October 2019, Hezbollah is subject to sanctions from a number of countries and international organisations that seek to stop funding to designated terrorist organisations, that includes Hezbollah.
 Banks, including Lebanese banks, are required to comply with these sanctions.
 Banks that deal with parties that provide funds for Hezbollah (or other terrorist organisation) are liable to be barred from dealing in dollars, besides other sanctions.

 The countries that ban transfers of funds to Hezbollah include: Argentina, Australia, Canada, Egypt, Israel, Japan, New Zealand, Paraguay, Saudi Arabia, United Arab Emirates, United Kingdom (partly), and the United States.
 Germany and the European Union outlawed only Hezbollah's military wing, and work with Hezbollah's political wing and allow it to raise funds in Europe.

 The United States has accused members of the Venezuelan government of providing financial aid to Hezbollah.
 According to the testimony of a former Assistant Secretary of State for Western Hemisphere Affairs, Roger Noriega, Hugo Chávez's government gave "indispensable support" to Iran and Hezbollah in the Western Hemisphere.
 In an article by the conservative think tank the American Enterprise Institute, Noriega explained how two witnesses alleged that Ghazi Atef Nassereddine, a Venezuelan diplomat in Syria, was an operative of Hezbollah who used Venezuelan entities to launder money for Hezbollah with President Nicolás Maduro's personal approval.

 In January 2022, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) designated Hezbollah-affiliated financial facilitator Adnan Ayad, as well as members of an international network of facilitators and companies connected to him and to Adel Diab - Dyad's business partner.
 Dyad - a fellow Hezbollah financier who was also added by the OFAC to the Specially Designated Nationals (SDN) list.

 In August 2025 it was reported that the US deployed three Aegis-guided missile destroyers, along with P‑8 reconnaissance aircraft and at least one attack submarine, near Venezuela in order to fight the drug cartels and smuggling.

-On 23 September, 2025 it was reported that the US offer a reward of $10 million to whoever provides information about the financial networks of Hezbollah.
+On 23 September 2025 it was reported that the US offer a reward of $10 million to whoever provides information about the financial networks of Hezbollah.
 This comes as another step to interfere with the organization funding.

+On 20 August 2026, the US imposed further sanctions on Hezbollah, including redesignating the group for what the U.S. Treasury Department described as its “service to the Iranian regime under the command of Iran’s Islamic Revolutionary Guard Corps-Qods Force (IRGC-QF)”.
+Ten individuals whom the U.S. accused of operating a network that smuggled cash to Hezbollah, also through couriers travelling between Iran, Turkey, the United Arab Emirates and Lebanon were also targeted.
+According to the U.S. Treasury, the network had moved hundreds of millions of dollars to Hezbollah and helped it get foreign currency outside the banking system.